jakowenko/watchtower/README.md

 - oznu/homebridge:latest
 ```

-## What triggers a notification?
+## What triggers notifications?
-There are two ways an update message can be triggered.
+There are currently two ways notifications can be triggered.

  - If the `last_updated` value on Docker Hub is newer than your containers `createdAt` value.
  - If the `last_updated` value on Docker Hub changes while Watchtower is running.